rrich-kray/task-calendar/README.md

 This application provided me with a great opportunity to become more familiar with third-party frameworks in general, in particular Bootstrap, which shortened the development time of this app.

 With some experience using relational and non-relational databases under my belt, I plan to revisit this application in the future and implement database storage in lieu of local storage for storing tasks.
-I also believe there are several opportunities for UI enhancement, such as implementing a grid-style layout using the CSS grid property and implment a modal display when a particular time is selected.
+I also believe there are several opportunities for UI enhancement, such as implementing a grid-style layout using the CSS grid property and implement a modal display when a particular time is selected.
 I would also like to expand the functionality of this app by allowing the user to select a particular date and create a schedule there.

 ## Usage